|(Pelican, in Cancun)|

 "This does not mean that he merely registers in his mind an abstract intention to glorify God.
 It means that in all his actions he is free from the superficial automatism of conventional routine.
 It means that in all that he does he acts freely, simply, spontaneously, from the depths of his heart, moved by love."
 (Ib., 15)

+Trying to be "relevant" places too much emphasis on "the flow."
+"Relevance" is the wide gate that leads to destruction.
 Jesus goes against the flow of culture.
 His followers swim with him, upstream.

 The Jesus Movement is not relevant, but counter-cultural.
+In many cases, it defies relevance.